 An insurance representative is there to help you figure out solutions.
 The best thing is to be honest and discuss your situation.
 Sometimes a different kind of policy will have to be issued, however telling the truth about the use and occupation of your home will make sure your insurance covers you in a claim.

 There are many factors involved in the pricing of a car insurance policy and declaring all the information honestly is important to get the right insurance and price.

 - Not revealing pre-existing damage on vehicles, failing to report modified cars or upgraded equipment.

 - Lies about drivers of the car: Who the drivers are in the household, who really drives the car as the primary driver, putting a car under one person's name, when it's really someone else who drives it.
 These kinds of tricks are extremely problematic for insurance, the truthful situations must be declared or a claim may not be paid under some circumstances because the insurer may say they wouldn't have accepted the risk or written the contract had they known.

 - Use of the vehicle, not revealing the true distance to work, hiding business use (like delivery) or where the car is really kept at night (parked or garaging address).
 All these factors affect the rate of insurance and the information must be kept accurate in order for your insurance contract to pay out properly in a claim.

 - If they have been uninsured for a while, had a lapse of insurance, or had a policy cancelled for non-payment or other reasons.

 - Not telling the truth about previous tickets, penalty points on a drivers license, DUI or accidents.
 People often do this hoping to avoid insurance surcharges, but this kind of information will usually surface.
-Insurers check information in C.L.U.E, you are better off to be honest and try and negotiate the best rate up front.
+Insurers check information in C.L.U.E.
+You are better off being honest and trying and negotiate the best rate up front.

 Why Do People Lie to Insurance?